ifm/ifm3d-ros2/README.md

 Launch the camera node (assuming you are in `~/colcon_ws/`):
 ```
 $ . install/setup.bash
-$ ros2 launch ifm3d_ros2 camera_managed.launch.py
+$ ros2 launch ifm3d_ros2 camera.launch.py
 ```

 > Note: we also provide a helper launch file to start multiple camera nodes.
 See the documentation [here](doc/multi_head.md).

-Open another shell and start the RVIZ node to visualize the data coming from the camera:
+To visualize the data with RViz, set the `visualization` argument of the launch script to `true`:
 ```
-$ ros2 launch ifm3d_ros2 rviz.launch.py
+$ ros2 launch ifm3d_ros2 camera.launch.py visualization:=true
 ```
-> Note: `rviz.launch.py` does not include the camera node itself, but subscribes to published topics (distance, amplitude, etc).
-A camera node need to be running in parallel to rviz (you can use `camera_managed.launch`).
-> Note also that the `rviz.launch.py` launchfile assumes one data stream publishes at `/ifm3d/camera/<topic_name>`.

 :warning: to view the RGB image, follow the instructions [here](doc/view_2d.md).